Heritage Trust Co Sells 685 Shares of Delta Air Lines, Inc. (NYSE:DAL)

 Analyst Upgrades and Downgrades

 DAL has been the subject of several research analyst reports.
-Raymond James reiterated a “strong-buy” rating and set a $50.00 target price (down from $53.00) on shares of Delta Air Lines in a research report on Thursday, June 23rd.
+Deutsche Bank Aktiengesellschaft decreased their target price on Delta Air Lines from $55.00 to $47.00 and set a “buy” rating for the company in a research report on Thursday, July 14th.
 Susquehanna Bancshares decreased their target price on Delta Air Lines from $47.00 to $35.00 and set a “positive” rating for the company in a research report on Tuesday, July 12th.
-Argus downgraded Delta Air Lines from a “buy” rating to a “hold” rating in a research report on Friday, July 15th.
-Melius started coverage on Delta Air Lines in a research note on Monday, August 15th.
-They set a “buy” rating on the stock.
+Evercore ISI decreased their target price on Delta Air Lines from $65.00 to $56.00 and set an “outperform” rating for the company in a research report on Monday, June 27th.
+Raymond James restated a “strong-buy” rating and set a $50.00 price target (down previously from $53.00) on shares of Delta Air Lines in a research note on Thursday, June 23rd.
 Finally, Jefferies Financial Group cut their price target on Delta Air Lines from $50.00 to $45.00 in a research note on Friday, July 15th.
 Four research analysts have rated the stock with a hold rating, thirteen have given a buy rating and one has assigned a strong buy rating to the company.
 According to MarketBeat.com, the stock presently has an average rating of “Moderate Buy” and a consensus price target of $49.50.

 Insider Transactions at Delta Air Lines